rangle/ngCourse2/handout/features/interfaces.md

 # Interfaces

-Sometimes classes are "more" than a programmer wants.
-Classes end up creating code, in the form of transpiled ES6 classes or transpiled ES5 constructor functions.

-Also, JavaScript is a _subset_ of TypeScript, and in JavaScript functions are "first class" (they can be assigned to variables and passed around), so how can functions be described in TypeScript?

-TypeScript's interfaces solve both of these problems.
-Interfaces are abstract descriptions of things, and can be used to represent any non-primitive JavaScript object.
-They produce no code (ES6 or ES5), and exist only to describe types to `tsc`.
+An _interface_ is a TypeScript artifact, it is not part of ECMAScript.
+A _interface_ is a way to define a _contract_ on a function with respect to the arguments and their type.
+Along with functions, an _interface_ can also be used with a Class as well to define custom types.

+An interface is an abstract type, it does not contain any code as a _class_ does.
+It only defines the 'signature' or shape of an API.
+During transpilation, an `interface` will not generate any code, it is only used by Typescript for type checking during development.

-Here is an example of an interface describing a function:
+Here is an example of an interface describing a function API:

 ```js
 interface Callback {